-Whether the outputs required are traditional 4-20 mA analog, frequency/pulse, or advanced digital bus communications such as PROFIBUS, HART, FOUNDATION Fieldbus or Modbus, this meter's versatile transmitter accommodates them all.
-What's more, should there ever be a need to change or upgrade, the meter can be converted to any of these outputs with a simple card change in the field.
+Whether the outputs required are traditional 4-20 mA analog, frequency/pulse, or advanced digital bus communications such as PROFIBUS, HART, Foundation Fieldbus or Modbus, this meter's versatile transmitter accommodates them all.
+In addition, should there ever be a need to change or upgrade, the meter can be converted to any of these outputs with a simple card change in the field.